It’s a chilly winter afternoon and you want to be cozy at home and bake some delicious cookies for your family and friends…Where to begin?

 Dishers come in a variety of sizes.
 They will give you a uniform, perfectly shaped cookie with every scoop.
 Plus, kids love to use them.
 Your cookies will not only taste delicious, they will look even better on your serving plate.

-Use good quality, thick sheets pans.
+Use good quality, thick sheet pans.
 Why?
 Your cookies will bake evenly and the pans will hold up.
 Flimsy pans tend to warp.
 I purchase sheet pans from my local restaurant supply and they are virtually indestructible.
 Bonus?
 They are excellent for holding kids’ craft projects and Lego creations (sheet pans can be carried from room-to-room and make clean-up a snap).

 Finally, for me, baking at home sometimes comes down to being organized and making time.
 Often I pre-measure all my dry goods the day/night before.
 When I’m ready to bake, I put out the butter, eggs and any liquid ingredients to bring to room temp and off I go!